sanjanapavani/Portfolio/README.md

 ## Contact

-For any inquiries or further information, please reach out to me at [sanjjp@uw.edu](mailto:sanjjp@uw.edu).
+For any other questions or further information, please reach out to me at [sanjjp@uw.edu](mailto:sanjjp@uw.edu).